 WooCommerce Subscriptions and WooCommerce Product Table work together automatically.
 You don’t have to do any extra setup to use them together.

 - Simply install the WooCommerce Subscriptions plugin and set up your subscription products.
 This is really easy – just choose ‘Simple subscription’ from the dropdown in the ‘Product data’ section when you create a product.
 You can then choose your subscription amount, frequency and add a free trial period and setup free if required.

 - Once you’ve done that, install WooCommerce Product Table and follow the instructions to create your first product table.
 Make sure you include a ‘Price’ and ‘Add to Cart’ column in the product table.
-This is where the subscription product information will appear.
+This is where the subscription product information and pricing will appear.

 WooCommerce Product Table works perfectly with standard subscription products.
 It does not integrate with variable subscription products.

 If you’d like to offer different options for your WooCommerce subscription products, then there are two simple workarounds:

 Workaround #1 – Use WooCommerce Quick View ProWooCommerce Quick View Pro plugin and add a